Category: Uncategorized

 After that meeting, I should have gone with my gut feeling.
 Think high-pressure car salesman, and you will get the picture.
 We assume he was an aberration, and about a month ago we set the date for the installation.

 We were having the Gutter Helmet team install both new gutters and the helmet system.
 Second mistake.
-According to what Samantha described, this team was definitely on the F-List (found out today that this installation team is “no longer with the company”).
+According to what ZenWife described, this team was definitely on the F-List (found out today that this installation team is “no longer with the company”).
 And they were far from professional in the way that they removed the old gutters and installed the new ones.
 I am still finding sharp metal pieces, screw, and old gutter hangers around the yard, including 7 or 8 gutter hangers conveniently disposed of in what is very obviously our leaf compost.

 As well, we discovered that not all of the straps were installed correctly, the downspouts were not attached to the higher gutter sections.
 We called, and out came the inspector.
-This gentleman told Samantha that they have had issues with this installation team…and set up a ticket for them to come and repair their mistakes.
+This gentleman told ZenWife that they have had issues with this installation team…and set up a ticket for them to come and repair their mistakes.

 Next problem is that we have an in-ground drainage system to carry water away from the downspouts on the north side of the house and out to somewhere where it will not fill the swimming pool in the basement.
 It took a third trip for the installation team to put the downspouts into the special end caps we purchase to prevent other crap from getting in the system.

 And then, yesterday, during a thunderstorm cloudburst, we notice that there is water dripping down between the gutter and the house.
 This is definitely sub-optimal.
-Another call in to the customer service centre, where Samantha is curtly told by the woman on the other end of the line (who, I learned in a later call, is actually the call centre manager!) that some house require flashing and that they don’t install it in order to try and reduce the cost of the project.
+Another call in to the customer service centre, where ZenWife is curtly told by the woman on the other end of the line (who, I learned in a later call, is actually the call centre manager!) that some house require flashing and that they don’t install it in order to try and reduce the cost of the project.

 This cost us over $3,000.
 Flashing is $2/foot.
 Put the flashing on; damn the cost.